Lucky-P-Air/KIT_android/README.md

 1. Clone/Download this repo
 2. Launch AndroidStudio & open the project via the repo's parent directory
 3. Assuming you're one of the current developers/users of the web application, you'll need to make your own Secrets.kt file
+   - If you're not currently a user, register an account [here](https://reminder-web-client.herokuapp.com/) to obtain an authorization token
    - Create a Secrets class in the `/app/src/main/java/com/example/kit/network/` package
    - The Secrets class shall contain one value, `headers`